-The Common Shares
+Common Shares

-The Common Shares are listed on the TSX under the trading symbol "FEC".
-The closing price on the TSX on March 1, 2022 was C\$13.60.
+Frontera's Common Shares are listed on the TSX under the trading symbol "FEC".
+The closing price on the TSX on March 1, 2023 was C\$12.50.
 The following table sets out the high and low trading prices of the Common Shares for the periods indicated, as reported by the TSX.
 The trading history below should not be used as an indication of the trading prices or volume of the Common Shares in the future.